revilossor/word-runner-game/README.md

 TODO

 asset pipeline
-proxy in compose so all on same port, favicon
+proxy in compose so all on same port